Top DocuSign alternatives:

 More and more companies are ditching the traditional paper trail in favor of more efficient digital signature software.
 Digital alternatives are also more environmentally friendly, reduce costs, and offer greater security than their paper counterparts.

-While DocuSign is a popular option for e-signature software, it’s far from the only one that allows you to prepare, sign, act on, and manage agreements in one central location.
+While DocuSign is a popular option for e-signature software, it’s far from the only tool that allows you to prepare, sign, act on, and manage agreements in one central location.

 In this post, we’re taking a closer look at 11 of the top e-signature software alternatives.